About Me

 Neighborhood Restore

-• Oversee property management and development activities for those sites (building stabilization plans, review of monthly financial positions, coordination of emergency repairs, and facilitation of tenant relations).
+• Directs property management and pre-development activities for a portfolio of distressed housing clusters, approving building operations, reviewing monthly financial positions, coordinating emergency repairs, and facilitating productive tenant relations

 Aug 2017 - Dec 2017